The block on the south side of Beacon between Arlington and Berkeley is 596 feet in length and 112 feet from Beacon to Alley 421.

 Timothy Bigelow Lawrence and his wife, Elizabeth (Chapman) Lawrence, lived at 97 Beacon.
 They previously had lived in London, where he had been an attaché with the US legation.
 He had resigned and returned home following the death of his father, textile manufacturer Abbott Lawrence, in August of 1855.

-The deed from the Commonwealth to William Goddard and T. Bigelow Lawrence specified that the Commonwealth would fill the passageway at the rear of the land (running between Beacon and Marlborough, the future Alley 421), but left the obligation of filling the land to the purchasers.
-They subsequently entered into a contract with Norman C. Munson and George Goss to fill the land (as referenced in a partnership agreement between William Goddard and T. Bigelow Lawrence dated June 12, 1858).
+Unlike later deeds from the Commonwealth, the deed left the obligation of filling the land to the purchasers, and William Goddard and T. Bigelow Lawrence subsequently entered into a contract with Norman C. Munson and George Goss to fill the land (as referenced in a partnership agreement between William Goddard and T. Bigelow Lawrence dated June 12, 1858; Suffolk County Deed Registry Book 738, p.
+191).

 William Goddard and T. Bigelow Lawrence subsequently subdivided the land and began selling lots to individual purchasers.

-They began their land sales it the two ends of the block.
+They began their land sales at the two ends of the block.

 At the east end, on September 1, 1859, they sold the corner lot at Arlington and Beacon (with a frontage of 40 feet on Beacon) to John C. Gray, and on October 27, 1859, they sold the lot next to it (also with a frontage of 40 feet) to John Simmons.
 John Simmons purchased John Gray’s land on November 1, 1859, and purchased an additional 5 foot wide strip of land to the west on April 30, 1860, from William Goddard and T. Bigelow Lawrence.
 John Simmons subsequently had 1-2-3 Arlington built on the combined lot.